openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks.md

 Disclaimers
 ####################################

-* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2023.0, as of July 07, 2023.
+* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2023.1, as of September 12, 2023.

 * OpenVINO Model Server performance results are based on release 2023.0, as of June 01, 2023.